 May 7, 2001

-The University of Puget Sound as an academic community provides a meeting place for those committed to the generation, study, analysis, and exchange of ideas.
+As an academic community, the University of Puget Sound provides a meeting place for those committed to generating, studying, analyzing, and exchanging ideas.
 The intellectual purposes of the University are of paramount importance.
 At the same time, the University recognizes that the life of the mind creates a context for the personal and professional growth of individuals as whole persons.
-The University thus encourages both formal thought and self reflection and offers a curriculum supporting the exploration of diverse ideas, values, and cultures.
+The University thus encourages both formal thought and self-reflection and offers a curriculum supporting the exploration of diverse ideas, values, and cultures.

-The curricular requirements set forth in this document represent the minimum demands of a liberal education.
-Academic advisors should urge each student to explore varying fields of study in the process of constructing a broad educational program on the foundation of the required curriculum.
+The curricular requirements outlined in this document represent the minimum demands of a liberal education.
+Academic advisors should urge each student to explore varying fields of study in constructing a broad educational program on the foundation of the required curriculum.

 Educational Goals for the University